Public Review Process For Developmentupdated: Wednesday, October 08, 2014

 St. Louis Park operates under the Council/Manager form of government.
 The elected City Council sets the policy and overall direction for St. Louis Park .
 For redevelopment proposals, it makes the final decision on development issues and recommendations made by the Planning Commission.
 The Council also approves redevelopment contracts.
 At a regular council meeting, the City Council conducts a public hearing, considers testimony and staff reports to make a final decision.

 The City Council holds regular meetings on the first and third Mondays of each month at 7:30 p.m.
 The City Council is comprised of the Mayor and six council members.
 The Mayor and two at-large council members represent all residents of the city.
 Four (ward) council members are primarily responsible for representing the constituents living in their ward.
 The city's four ward system is geographically based.
-(Click here to see a ward map.)
+(A ward map is available for online viewing.)

 Meetings are shown live on Civic Cable TV Channel 17.
-For meeting information Click here.
+More information can be found on our Meeting Page.